vmplacco/linemake/README.md

 ## Downloading `linemake`

-* For non-git users, click on the green `Code` button on the top left then "Download ZIP".
+* For non-git users, click on the green `Code` button on the top right then "Download ZIP".
 Unzip the file in your folder of choice and follow the installation instructions below.

 * For `git` users, `git clone https://github.com/vmplacco/linemake.git` will set up the repository locally, so you can then follow the instructions below.